 The Arts Center was packed during the kick off of their Forest Festival exhibits… “Light on Water” a photo series by John Warner and their juried art exhibit featuring a plethora of art from professionals and students The Arts Center

 Dave Shombert talks with our Patrick Facemire about his woodturning methods, preferences in types of wood, the difference between craft and sculpture and much more.
-Here is a preview!
-Dave Shombert is a MAD subscriber.
+Check out the full interview on our Youtube channel! www.youtube.com/MAD Dave Shombert is a MAD subscriber.
 You can find his page at – http://www.madwv.com/item/dave-shombert/ He has a website you can find at – http://woodspunworkshop.com/ Dave Shombert

 Upcoming Bob Smakula Interview (Look for it in Jan.)